mitsuhiko/lucumr/projects.rst

 Over the last couple of years I worked on a number of open source projects.
 Most of them were Python, a couple of others however were also C, PHP or other languages mixed in.
+Talks I held have been moved `to a new place on this website </talks/>`_.

 Projects I've founded are marked with stars (‘*’), others are project I joined.
 Projects where I helped out for a short period of time are marked